How to dual-boot Windows 10 and Windows 11 on the same PC

 - Select the new partition and click Next to begin the installation.

 At this point, your PC will restart, and you will see the option to choose an operating system.
 You’ll see this screen every time you restart your PC now, so you can choose which operating system you want to use.
-Your two boot options will probably look similar, since they’re both still labeled Windows 10.
+Unlike the screenshot below (which was taken during early Windows 11 testing), you should already be able to see the two different operating systems with different names.